GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 is very different from the voice that same employee lawyer would use:

-- at their annual performance review to ask for a 25% bonus, a 30% pay rise and whether they can work out of the London office for a couple of months a year--business class travel will be fine thanks.
+- at their annual performance review to ask for a 25% bonus, a 30% pay rise and whether they can work out of the London office for a couple of months a year—business class travel will be fine thanks.

 That's how our audience and purpose influence our voice when we speak.